+OPEN TO GRADES: 9, 10

+PREREQUISITES: None

-LENGTH OF COURSE: 1 Semester/ Fall CREDIT: 0.5 Credit/Elective
+LENGTH OF COURSE: 1 Semester/ Fall

+CREDIT: 0.5 Credit/Elective

+COURSE DESCRIPTION:

 This course introduces students to the basic areas of Family & Consumer Sciences programs.
 Learning experiences assist students in understanding themselves, their roles and related careers in each of the basic areas of Family & Consumer Sciences.
-Foundational skills built in personal growth, management and relationship skills, and fashion and design including a sewing unit.
+Foundational skills built in personal growth, and management and relationship skills.